 An application may describe a project that contains more than one component, and may describe components that may be carried out by parties other than the applicant.
-DOT may award funds for a component, instead of the larger project, if that component (1) independently meets minimum award amounts described in Section B and all eligibility requirements described in Section C; (2) independently aligns well with the selection criteria specified in Section E; and (3) meets National Environmental Policy Act (NEPA) requirements with respect to independent utility.
+DOT expects, and will impose requirements on fund recipients to ensure, that all components included in an application will be delivered as part of the BUILD project, regardless of whether a component includes Federal funding.
+DOT may award funds for a component, instead of the larger project, if that component (1) independently meets minimum award amounts described in Section B and all eligibility requirements described in Section C; (2) independently aligns well with the selection criteria specified in Section E.1; and (3) meets National Environmental Policy Act (NEPA) requirements with respect to independent utility.
 Independent utility means that the component will represent a transportation improvement that is usable and represents a reasonable expenditure of DOT funds even if no other improvements are made in the area, and will be ready for intended use upon completion of that component's construction.
 All project components that are presented together in a single application must demonstrate a relationship or connection between them.
-(See Section D.2.iv. for Required Approvals).
+(See Section D.2. for Required Approvals).